Help for agoraphobia

 - What are the treatments you've tried so far?
 What did you like about them, and what didn't seem to have an effect?

 Also, keep in mind that although you may not have had much success with certain therapists or therapies, that doesn't mean that you couldn't find the right treatment with another therapist.

 Some possibilities that you may want to consider with your health care provider include cognitive behavioral therapy and/or medication.
 Research has shown these treatments to be very effective in treating panic attacks and agoraphobia.
 Cognitive behavioral therapy is essentially just what it sounds like: an approach that aims to change behavior by helping a person adjust his or her way of thinking.
 It often includes real or imagined exposure (in a protected environment) to the situations or triggers that cause the fear.
 Over time, a person can learn to understand and therefore manage the fear that comes with being confronted with the traumatic object or situation and identify what maladaptive coping mechanisms have arisen.
 In doing so, that person can develop new, more reasonable ways of managing stress.

 Your persistence in seeking help is commendable.
 With your determination to get your life back, and a good therapist who's knowledgeable about your particular concerns, there is a lot of hope.
-If you're a student at Columbia, you can contact Counseling and Psychological Services (CPS) for a full assessment and referral for follow-up at x4-2878.
+For more information about panic disorders and agoraphobia, check out the Anxiety and Depression Association of America.
+If you're a student at Columbia, you can contact Counseling and Psychological Services (CPS) (Morningside) or the Mental Health Service (CUMC) for a full assessment and referral for follow-up.